 3. Bank statement.
 This must be an original or certified true copy of bank statements or passbooks for the last three months.

-4. Photocopy of ITR (Income Tax Return) or Form 2316.
+4. Photocopy of ITR (Income Tax Return) or BIR Form 2316.

-5. Copy of PRC Card or IBP Card (If applicable).
+5. Copy of PRC Card or IBP Card (if applicable).

 1. Photocopy of Business Registration.
 You may get this from the Securities and Exchange Commission (SEC) or the Department of Trade and Industry Philippines (DTI).